 To provide students with an outstanding learning experience from before your application to your graduation and beyond, we will;

 - Provide technology and information that is personalised, intuitive and familiar, for face to face, simulated and distance learning.

 - Support our students in engaging in all the best opportunities in education, extra-curricular activities and work experiences.

 - Enable virtual classrooms, remote access to specialised equipment and a comprehensive library of e-resources.

-- Enable the recording of lectures (where considered appropriate) so that you can view and review them at a time that is convenient to you.
+- Enable the recording of lectures (where considered appropriate) so that you can view when and where that is convenient to you.

 - Enable access to teaching and support staff when you need it.

 - Pioneer new approaches to digital inclusion, decolonising digital content, and developing the digital skills all students need to thrive, in their context, in an increasingly digital world.